CRNP Independent Practice (HB 100)

-The Issue: These bills would allow an “advanced practice registered nurse-certified nurse practitioner” (APRN-CNP) to practice independently in Pennsylvania, providing full medical care without a collaborative agreement or supervision under certain conditions.
+The Issue: HB 100 would allow an “advanced practice registered nurse-certified nurse practitioner” (APRN-CNP) to practice independently in Pennsylvania, providing full medical care without a collaborative agreement or supervision under certain conditions.

 After five years, the impacts of the pilot project would be assessed before any further legislative consideration of independent practice.
 (Research has demonstrated that granting nurse practitioners license to practice medicine independently has not significantly increased care access in states where this has occurred, as they claim it will in PA (see below).

 Pennsylvania’s Coalition of Nurse Practitioners, the primary care physicians organizations and the Hospital and Health System Alliance of Pennsylvania all support passage of the legislation as now written.